 - A payday lender cannot make you a new loan while an existing loan with the same lender is outstanding, even if the combined balance of the existing loan and the new loan does not exceed $300.

 - If your check bounces, the payday lender may charge only one bounced check fee (up to $15).(Be careful! your bank may charge you additional fees for insufficient funds.)

 - Additional fees cannot be charged if you request an extension of time or payment plan.
 However, the payday lender is not legally required to grant your request.

 - By law, the contract for a payday loan must be provided to you in the language you primarily used to negotiate with the lender.

 - A payday lender cannot threaten to prosecute you in criminal court for insufficient funds.

 - You may also have other legal protection under California law.
-If you need help or suspect violations of the law, please contact the Department of Business Oversight at (866)275-2677.
+If you need help or suspect violations of the law, please contact the Department of Financial Protection and Innovation at (866)275-2677.